Parents/Guardians, students, and staff should refer to their respective school handbooks for school-specific policy and procedure.

-Parents/guardians (or an individual authorized by them in writing) shall come to school to sign the check-in/check-out register before an elementary or middle school student shall be permitted to enter school late or leave school early.
+Parents/guardians (or an individual authorized by them in writing or listed as an emergency contact during online registration) shall come to school to sign the check-in/check-out register before an elementary or middle school student shall be permitted to enter school late or leave school early.

 High school students shall immediately check-in at the main office upon their arrival at school and then go directly to class.
 High school students shall secure permission from the Principal/designee to leave the campus before the end of the school day.

 Unless the absence/tardy meets the requirements for an excused absence/tardy, students being checked-in/checked-out of school during the school day shall receive an unexcused absence/tardy.